-On February 11, 2014 the world’s scientific and medical communities learned that trained hands find the same number of breast cancers as do mammograms.
-For 25 years the breasts of 89,000 Canadian women were examined either by radiologists using mammograms or by nurses trained to perform skilled clinical (manual) breast exams.
-Women in the study […]
+Breast cancer found by trained hands of nurses equivalent to mammograms in a study of 89,000 Canadian women.
+Result disrupts current US beliefs For 25 years the breasts of 89,000 Canadian women were examined either by mammograms (x-ray) or by nurses trained to perform skilled clinical (manual) breast exams.
+Canadian women were randomly assigned to one […]

 The epidemic of breast cancer became a death sentence for many women in Uganda according to a series of revealing reports.
 Epidemics expand in the absence of knowledge and training and Ugandan women desperately needed both.
 They needed a way to identify and report the signs of early breast cancer, a way that could be […]